 Avoiding alcohol and drugs was also beneficial during those tumultuous times as their consumption only suppressed emotions which were later intensified.
 For me this happened naturally at the age of twenty-five when my body no longer wanted alcohol (because only a sip made me very irritable) and nicotine (one puff of a cigarette felt like acid going through my lungs).
 In my early twenties, I also used marijuana to help me sleep.
 I tried this three times before it was abandoned because I disliked the lethargy and increase in appetite which followed.
 The one narcotic I have not given up is caffeine.
 I drink two cups a day, occasionally three.
 I believe it has assisted in controlling or even eliminating the asthma I had as a child.
 Besides this, I simply love the smell and taste of it and I don’t think it is doing me any harm.

 Exercise was very important during my twenties.
 I tried the gym for about a year which I eventually gave up due to boredom.
 Then I began my daily walks which kept me physically fit and emotionally calm.
 However, in my early thirties this all went out the window.
 For the first time ever I understood what it was like for people who did not respond to a change in diet and increase in exercise in order to lose weight.
 The hormonal changes I underwent during those years modified my body to such an extent that I didn’t recognize it.
 My metabolism slowed down and my reproductive (i.e. sex) hormones were also out of whack.
 At one stage my testosterone levels skyrocketed which brought on a hair-trigger temper that I had never before experienced.
 My lymphatic system had become stagnant so that toxins weren’t being flushed out efficiently.
 All of this caused weight gain and fatigue.
 Even short walks made me ill – nauseous, bloated and emotionally fragmented.
 The only thing that helped was rest.
-My body was already using so much energy to deal with what was happening it needed major time-outs to regain strength and to keep functioning as normally as it possibly could.
+My body was already using so much energy to deal with what was happening it needed major time-outs to regain strength and to keep functioning.
 For years the only exercise I underwent was the movement involved with running errands and even then I needed regular pit-stops.
 This taught me to go with my own flow probably more than anything else.

 Time and Space